Skip to content

 Each student is responsible for ensuring that the Graduate School and BMS Graduate Program requirements for their degree program are met at appropriate times.

-Undertaking additional educational programs (for example, concurrent degree programs) requires extensive commitment of time and effort that can distract from the primary goal of obtaining a degree from the BMS Graduate Program.
-Thus, a student must be in good academic standing within the Program and must receive written permission from the research adviser, the Chair of the Program, and other individuals designated by the Graduate School prior to pursuing any additional educational programs.
+Undertaking additional educational programs (for example, see Concurrent or Dual-Title Degree Programs of this handbook and the Graduate School’s Concurrent Degrees policy), some of which are limited to students in the PhD track, requires extensive commitment of time and effort that can distract from the primary goal of obtaining a degree from the BMS Graduate Program.
+Thus, a student must be in good academic standing within the program and must receive written permission from the dissertation adviser, the chair of the program, and other individuals designated by the Graduate School prior to pursuing any additional educational programs.

-On an annual basis, the BMS support staff will provide the “Graduate Student Progress – Annual Review Form” (available from the Office of Graduate Education) to the student and research adviser to be reviewed, updated, signed, and returned to the BMS Graduate Program Office.
+On an annual basis, the BMS support staff will provide the ‘Graduate Student Progress – Annual Review Form’ to the student and dissertation adviser to be reviewed, updated, signed and returned to the BMS Graduate Program Office.

 General Information Expand answer